adhithyakiran/The-Data-Engine-Synonym-System/README.md

-for running : Please read the documentation - The Data Engine Synonym System documentation
+for running : Please read the documentation - The Data Engine Synonym System documentation.pdf